Krzysztof-Cieslak/OpenFSharpWorkshop/GiraffeSample/README.md

 After a successful build you can start the web application by executing the following command in your terminal:

 ```
-dotnet run src/GiraffeSample
+dotnet watch --project src/GiraffeSample/GirafeSample.fsproj
 ```

-After the application has started visit [http://localhost:5000](http://localhost:5000) in your preferred browser.
+After the application has started visit [http://localhost:8080](http://localhost:8080) in your preferred browser.
+Application is running in the watch mode - it means it will recompile and restart on every file save.

+## Tasks

+All the tasks are in Program.fs file.